lsaravia/SpatialAnalysis/README.md

 7. File conversion routines

-8. Ripley's K estimation from: Goreaud F, Pélissier R (1999) On explicit formulas of edge effect correction for Ripley’s K-function.
+8. Ripley's K estimation.
+Some routines are sligtly modified code from: Goreaud F, Pélissier R (1999) On explicit formulas of edge effect correction for Ripley’s K-function.
 Journal of Vegetation Science 10: 433–438.

 Some of the programs don't even have a makefile.